 Baikal State University.
-Enrollment Campaing
+Enrollment Campaign

-BSU graduates are high demand in the Russian and international labor markets.
+BSU graduates are in high demand in the Russian and international labor markets.
 BSU's key business partners are Russian and international employing companies as well as municipal, regional and federal authorities.

 Tuition fees per year

 All international students enrolled in state-funded places within the quotas of the Russian Government study at BSU for free, getting a monthly scholarship (during the entire period of study, no matter how much progress a candidate has been making)